dbuchwald/6502/Software/README.md

 - `load/01_blink_test` - simple program that blinks onboard LED 10 times, provided to illustrate loadable module build process.
 This one has been copied to `rom/23_blink_test` to illustrate differences between the two models,
 - `load/02_hello_world` - "Hello World" example in a loadable module version,
 - `load/03_string_test` - small program written to test string handling library functions,
-- `load/04_blink_large` - presents different model of linking loadable code (with included common modules).
+- `load/04_blink_large` - presents different model of linking loadable code (with included common modules),
+- `load/05_simple_shell` - simple shell program later moved to `os1` image,
+- `load/06_memdump` - initial implementation of simple memory monitor.

 As for software compatibility - all the loadable modules require bootloader, and this one, in turn, requires ACIA for operation, so by design these are not compatible with vanilla Ben Eater's build.